Camping on the beach between Coral bay and Exmouth. A great activity to do in Exmouth for the week.

 More info: Our in-depth guide to the best (and worst) time to visit Exmouth.

-How are you going to get to the Exmouth gulf?
+How are you going to get to the Exmouth, Western Australia?

 Now that you know when you want to visit, the next step is how to get there.

-Alternatively, you can drive to Exmouth from Perth – this is what we did.
-It’s a 13-hour drive from Perth, but the landscape is stunning, especially during wildflowers season.
-You can break the journey at Geraldton, Jurien Bay, and Carnarvon.
+It’s a 13-hour drive from Perth, but the landscape is stunning, especially during wildflower season.
+Awesome places to break the journey include:

 Another option is driving from Broome.
-It’s a 15-hour drive if you break the journey in Eighty Mile Beach, Port Hedland, and Karratha.
+It’s a 15-hour drive you can break the journey in Eighty Mile Beach, Port Hedland, and Karratha.

 If you’re driving from Perth and don’t mind adding a 1-2 day detour for another bucket-list destination, stop in Kalbarri.
+Or with 4 extra days, stop in Karijini.
 You won’t regret it!

 S&C Travel Tip

-As for tours, try to book as many as possible, more so if you’ll visit in peak season – between December and January.
+As for tours, try to book as many as possible, more so if you visit in peak season – between March to August.

 13 Activities to do during your week in Exmouth

 Let’s be honest – this is one of the reasons why you want to visit in the first place.
-The beaches in Exmouth and the Ningaloo coast are extraordinary, but make sure to visit at least:
+The beaches in Exmouth and the Ningaloo coast are extraordinary, don’t miss these beaches:

-• Osprey bay – tonnes of stuff to do and it’s next to an amazing campground.
+• Osprey Bay – so many turtles here and it’s next to an amazing campground.

-• Town beach – for a fine sunset at the end of the day.
+• Town Beach – drive up your 4WD here, for a fine sunset, or full moon rising at the end of the day.

-• Bundegi beach – great for snorkelling and has an awesome cafe.
+• Bundegi Beach – great for snorkelling, paddling, kayaking and has an awesome cafe.

-• Dunes beach – solid spot for surfing and seeing the wreck of the SS Mildura.
+• Dunes Beach – solid spot for surfing and seeing the wreck of the SS Mildura nearby too.

 Keep reading: The top 11 beaches in Exmouth.